Skip navigation

 Other uses for this medicine

-Citalopram is also sometimes used to treat eating disorders, alcoholism, panic disorder (condition that causes sudden attacks of extreme fear with no apparent cause), premenstrual dysphoric disorder (a group of physical and emotional symptoms that occur before the menstrual period each month), and social phobia (excessive anxiety about interacting with others).
+Citalopram is also sometimes used to treat obsessive-compulsive disorder (bothersome thoughts that won't go away and the need to perform certain actions over and over), eating disorders, alcoholism, panic disorder (condition that causes sudden attacks of extreme fear with no apparent cause), premenstrual dysphoric disorder (a group of physical and emotional symptoms that occur before the menstrual period each month), social anxiety disorder (extreme fear of interacting with others or performing in front of others that interferes with normal life), posttraumatic stress disorder, tingling in the hands and feet caused by diabetes, and certain male sexual problems.
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.